zoltantoth0409/liferay-portal/modules/dxp/apps/commerce/README.markdown

 ## Stay Connected

-There are many ways for you to learn what's new in Liferay Commerce Project, get answers to questions, and connect with other Liferay community members.
+There are many ways for you to learn what's new in Emporio, get answers to questions, and connect with other Liferay community members.

 ### Twitter